Would you like to find ways to lower your grocery budget?

 What if I told you my actual grocery budget a month is almost 1/4 of that number?
 Not only that, I am able to keep it low without using coupons and I feed my family real food!
 The only boxed foods in my pantry is plain pasta and the only cans contain tomato products, coconut milk, or pumpkin.
+You too can get your groceries on a budget, a tight budget at that.

 Most of us like to save money and sometimes we think we can’t cut out anything else.
 One of the easiest categories to save money on after you’ve already pared down your budget is food!